 - Enable Integrations - enable this setting for the classification of parent initiative.
 This will ensure that the Integrations submenu is visible.

 - Enable External ID, if the initiatives have external IDs - Enable this setting if you use external IDs other than Amplify's internal IDs to identify initiatives.
-This setting should be enabled for each initiative classification that is going to be created where external ID is used.
+This setting should be enabled for each initiative classification that will be created where external ID is used.

-- Parent External ID or Amplify ID - Add the external ID or Amplify ID for the parent project here (ensure that the Enable External ID classification setting should be enabled for the parent classification).
+- Parent External ID or Amplify ID - Add the external ID or Amplify ID for the parent project in this column.

 - Project Name